awsdocs/application-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-The following permissions policy grants access to all Application Auto Scaling API actions that are required to configure scheduled actions and not scaling policies\.
+The following identity\-based policy grants permissions to all Application Auto Scaling API actions that are required to configure scheduled actions and not scaling policies\.

 ```
 {